-Sightseeing Cycling Route in Paris
+Cycling Route in Paris and Around the City of Love

 cycling route in paris

-It’s not just average Parisians that love cycling though.
+It’s not just average Parisians who love cycling though.
 Every year, millions of cycling fans flock to the city to watch the biggest race of the year as the Tour de France comes to a climax in the City of Light.

 For these fans, it’s a dream to cycle through Paris, following in the tracks of their favorite cycling stars.